Obscuretone/obscuretone.github.io/public/posts/en/nova_scotia.md

 This is the conventional answer, which is how we know it has not been thought through emotionally.

-The better question is not whether Nova Scotia can remain attached.
+Nova Scotia can remain attached.
+The better question is why it should.

 The better question is why we keep insisting.